SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Introduction

 \section{Introduction}

-Recent advances have endowed Multimodal Large Language Models (MLLMs) \cite{comanici2025gemini, singh2025openai, Qwen3-VL, anthropic2025claude_sonnet45, hong2025glm} with remarkable visual understanding capabilities\cite{cheng2025simplevqa, realworldqa2024, chen2024we}.
-However, recent works \cite{rostamkhani2025illusory, anvekar2025perceptual, qu2025hate} reveal that MLLMs remain highly vulnerable to a type of ``hidden-pattern visual illusions'', images that embed some patterns within a specific background, and the patterns are only visible under altered visual focus or viewing conditions.
-The MLLM's vulnerability to these illusions not only challenges the robustness of their fundamental visual capability \cite{anvekar2025perceptual}, but also introduces significant security imperatives, as such illusions can be weaponized to circumvent automated moderation and camouflage malicious content \cite{qu2025hate}.
+Recent advances have endowed multimodal large language models (MLLMs) \cite{comanici2025gemini, singh2025openai, Qwen3-VL, anthropic2025claude_sonnet45, hong2025glm} with remarkable visual understanding capabilities \cite{cheng2025simplevqa, realworldqa2024, chen2024we}.
+However, recent works \cite{rostamkhani2025illusory, anvekar2025perceptual, qu2025hate} reveal that MLLMs remain highly vulnerable to a type of ``hidden-pattern visual illusions'', where patterns are embedded in specific backgrounds and become visible only under altered visual focus or viewing conditions.
+Such vulnerability not only challenges the robustness of their fundamental visual capability \cite{anvekar2025perceptual}, but also introduces significant security imperatives, as such illusions can be weaponized to circumvent automated moderation and camouflage malicious content \cite{qu2025hate}.

 Existing works \cite{rostamkhani2025illusory, ding2025illusioncaptcha} mainly focused on embedding simple patterns, such as animals or clothes, into illusion images.
 However, they lack sufficient exploration of concealing characters, including digits, English letters, and Chinese characters, which are widely used in illusion images on social media.
 Unlike prior patterns, these characters require more fine-grained recognition due to their more subtle structural details (e.g., distinguishing `6' from `8'), making them a great challenge in visual illusions.
-Our preliminary experiments (detailed in Appendix \ref{sec:pilot_study}) support this observation: Qwen3-VL-8B-Instruct\cite{Qwen3-VL}, for instance, achieves only $4.8\%$ accuracy on character-based illusions, lower than those with animals ($34.0\%$) or clothes ($8.5\%$) patterns.
+Our preliminary experiments (detailed in the Appendix \ref{sec:appendixA}) support this observation: Qwen3-VL-8B-Instruct\cite{Qwen3-VL}, for instance, achieves only $4.8\%$ accuracy on character-based illusions, lower than those with animals ($34.0\%$) or clothes ($8.5\%$) patterns.